Ubay Luzardo

-Ubay Luzardo Santana (born 6 November 1983) is a Spanish footballer who plays for Arucas CF mainly as a central defender.
+Ubay Luzardo Santana (born 6 November 1983) is a Spanish former footballer who played mainly as a central defender.

 Club career

 Early years and Kitchee

 Born in Las Palmas, Canary Islands, Luzardo came through local UD Las Palmas' youth system, but never represented the senior team.
 During his early spell in his country, he played only in Tercera División or lower.

 In July 2009, Luzardo signed a three-year contract with Hong Kong side Kitchee SC.
 He appeared in 36 First Division games with seven goals over his first two seasons, winning the national championship in the latter and qualifying to the 2011 Premier League Asia Trophy, where he scored an own goal against Chelsea in the semi-finals and missed a penalty kick in the third-place play-off 0–3 loss to Blackburn Rovers.

 Luzardo scored straight off the bench to make it 3–2 for Kitchee against Tai Po FC, before reverting to his usual centre back position.